GRIDAPPSD/gridappsd-python/README.md

 ```

-Using the above fixtures from inside a test module and test function looks like the following:
+Using the above fixtures from inside a test module and test function looks like the following

 ```python
 # Example test function using the gridappsd_client fixture

 @mock.patch.dict(os.environ, {"GRIDAPPSD_APPLICATION_ID": "helics_goss_bridge.py"})